-• Sale of Installment Loans on Manufactured Homes.
+- Purchase of Repossessed Manufactured Homes.
+The Company purchases certain repossessed manufactured houses owned by Origen and located in the Company's manufactured housing communities.
+The Company purchased approximately \$1.1 and \$1.2 million of repossessed homes from Origen during 2007 and 2006, respectively.
+This program allows the Company to retain houses for resale and rent in its communities and allows Origen to enhance recoveries on its repossessed homes. - Sale of Installment Loans on Manufactured Homes.
 As noted above, Origen services manufactured home loans for the Company under a Loan Servicing Agreement.
 Certain loans may, from time to time, be sold to Origen.
 For loans that are made below published rates, the Company will pay Origen the interest differential between market rates and the rate paid by the borrower for any such loans sold to Origen.
 During 2004, the Company sold a portfolio of below published rate loans totaling \$1.6 million to Origen.
-No sales of such loans were made in 2005 or 2006.
-The Company paid interest differential of approximately \$0.1 million during each of 2006, 2005 and 2004.
+No sales of such loans were made in 2005, 2006 or 2007.
+The Company paid interest differential of approximately \$0.1 million during each of 2007, 2006, and 2005.
 In addition, in the third quarter of 2006, the Company sold a portfolio of installment loans on manufactured homes totaling approximately \$4.1 million to a wholly-owned subsidiary of Origen for 100.5 percent of the principal balance for loans that were 89 days or less delinquent and 100 percent of the principal balance for loans that were 90 days or more delinquent.
-The Company recognized a gain on the sale of these notes of \$0.02 million.
+The Company recognized a gain on the sale of these notes of \$0.02 million. - Miscellaneous.
+Fees paid to Origen for origination and servicing are generally consistent with fees charged by Origen for similar services provided to non-affiliates.
+As a provider of financing for the purchase of manufactured homes, Origen occasionally provides third party financing for individuals that purchase a Sun Home Services home.
+Origen financed approximately 2.2 percent and 2.8 percent of Sun Home Services total home sales for the year ended December 31, 2007 and 2006, respectively.